data2intelligence/SpaCET/README.md

 calibrate local tissue densities and determine stromal and immune cell lineage fraction.
 Further, SpaCET can reveal putative cell-cell interactions in tumor microenvironment.
-Additionally, although SpaCET does not require any input cell reference profile to process tumor ST data, SpaCET can still accept a matched scRNA-seq dataset as customized references to carry out cell type deconvolution.
+Additionally, although SpaCET does not require any input cell references to analyze tumor ST data, SpaCET can still accept a matched scRNA-seq dataset as customized references to conduct cell type deconvolution.

 <img src="man/figures/workflow.png" width="100%" />